How I Transferred Money to Spain to Buy a Property and Paid Zero in Fees

 The default for most UK buyers is a high street bank transfer.
 It feels safe and familiar.
 It is also, by a significant margin, the most expensive option.

-A typical UK bank charges 2–3% on international currency transfers, plus a fixed transfer fee of £15–£30.
-On a £50,000 conversion that’s £1,000–£1,500 in fees before you’ve even started.
-On a £200,000 purchase it’s potentially £4,000–£6,000 gone before you’ve paid a single Spanish tax.
+A typical UK bank charges 2 to 3% on international currency transfers, plus a fixed transfer fee of £15 to £30.
+On a £50,000 conversion that’s £1,000 to £1,500 in fees before you’ve even started.
+On a £200,000 purchase it’s potentially £4,000 to £6,000 gone before you’ve paid a single Spanish tax.

 The Two Alternatives Worth Considering